jonascarpay/fizzbuzz-firehose/README.md

 }
 ```

-Performance: 650 MiB/s.
+Throughput: 650 MiB/s.
-Gap successfully closed.
+Gap successfully closed, although I'm a little sad we blew right by it.
+I'd have been interested in seeing what Rust's exact equivalent of the naive C implementation would've looked like.
+Oh well.

 ## Status check
 Alright, we've beaten C, but buffering was _the_ low-hanging fruit.
-From now, we'll have to work harder for our gains, and our code will be less idiomatic.
+From now, we'll have to work harder for our gains.
 I can make some guesses about what's holding us back right now, but blindly optimizing things that you _think_ are slow is usually a bad idea.
-Instead, let's get some data.
+Instead, let's get some actual data by profiling our program.
-We have two methods available to us: profiling, and looking at the assembly.

 Profiling is an art unto itself.
 You can't measure a program without distorting it, and the smaller and faster the program, the more sensitive to distortion.
 Still, as long as we're careful about interpreting the data, it can't really hurt to have more of it.
 [flamegraph.svg](./flamegraph.svg) shows the result of profiling the above program with `CARGO_PROFILE_RELEASE_DEBUG=true cargo flamegraph --bin s4 > /dev/null`.

-Assembly is less intrusive, but also less useful.
-For example, `cargo asm` shows that a lot of our code is dedicated to error handling.
-That suggests that we can speed up our program by optimizing that part, but since the profile doesn't agree, and a more careful reading shows that it's mostly outside the hot loop, let's not let ourselves get distracted quite yet.

 Instead, we focus on what both the profiler and assembly suggest is causing us to be slow: serialization.
 `writeln` does a lot of work other than putting bytes in buffers, and right now, we don't want that.